Mathematical joke: Mock mathematics

-A form of mathematical humor comes from using mathematical tools (both abstract symbols and physical objects such as calculators) in various ways which transgress their intended scope.
+A form of mathematical humor arises from using mathematical tools (both abstract symbols and physical objects, such as calculators) in unconventional ways that transcend their intended scope.
 These constructions are generally devoid of any substantial mathematical content, besides some basic arithmetic.

 Mock mathematical reasoning

 A set of jokes applies mathematical reasoning to situations where it is not entirely valid.
 Many are based on a combination of well-known quotes and basic logical constructs such as syllogisms:

 Another set of jokes relates to the absence of mathematical reasoning, or misinterpretation of conventional notation:

 That is, the limit as x goes to 8 from above is a sideways 8 or the infinity sign, in the same way that the limit as x goes to three from above is a sideways 3 or the Greek letter omega (conventionally used to notate the smallest infinite ordinal number).

 An anomalous cancellation is a kind of arithmetic procedural error that gives a numerically correct answer: